Naypyidaw: Rationale behind moving the capital

+2025 earthquake

+The city suffered extensive damage in the 2025 Myanmar earthquake on 28 March, with 80% of government buildings in the city damaged.
+Naypyidaw had the second highest death toll as a result of the quake.
+As of April, 75 temporary relief camps had been set up to shelter 2,900 impacted families, while another 23,800 families had been relocated.
+The residential areas of Zabuthiri Township and Bawgatheikdi wards, where several apartment buildings collapsed, were especially impacted by the earthquake.
+The earthquake prompted Myanmar's military leader, Min Aung Hlaing, to order a redrawing of the city's layout.
+Following the earthquake, all government ministry websites and state-run MRTV and Myawaddy online broadcasts went offline.

+Among the significant structures that were damaged included the Presidential Palace, the Pyidaungsu Hluttaw, the national legislature, and the mansion residences of high-ranking military officials, including Than Shwe, Maung Aye, Thein Sein, and Tin Aye.
+In mid-April, a Ministry of Construction assessment found that one-third of government staff buildings in nine of Naypyidaw's wards were rendered unhabitable or destroyed.
+Many government offices, including the Central Bank, and the ministries of foreign affairs, hotels and tourism, immigration and population, and commerce, planned to relocate to Yangon, due to damage to offices and staff housing complexes.

+Officials representing the United Wa State Army and the National Democratic Alliance Army funded the reconstruction of military council housing in Naypyidaw.

-Geography and climate
+Geography

 Naypyidaw is located between the Bago Yoma and Shan Yoma mountain ranges.
 The city covers an area of 7,054 km2 and has a population of 924,608, according to official figures.

 Chaungmagyi Dam is located a few kilometres to the north of Naypyidaw, while Ngalaik Dam is a few kilometres to the south.
 The Yezin Dam is farther away in the north-east.

+Climate

+Naypyidaw has a tropical savanna climate (Köppen Aw), with a wet season from May to October.
+The dry season from November to April begins with very warm afternoons and comfortable mornings, but in the build-up to the wet season temperatures become sweltering.
+In the wet season temperatures are merely hot but much higher humidity makes for conditions equally unpleasant, although rainfall is not nearly so extreme as in coastal Myanmar cities like Mawlamyine or Sittwe.

 Cityscape

-Naypyidaw is organized into a number of zones.
+Naypyidaw is organised into a number of zones.

 Residential zones

 The residential areas are carefully organised, and apartments are allotted according to rank and marital status.
 The city has 1,200 four-story apartment blocks.
-The roofs of apartment buildings are color-coded by the jobs of their residents; Ministry of Health employees live in buildings with blue roofs and Ministry of Agriculture employees live in those with green roofs.
+The roofs of apartment buildings are colour-coded by the jobs of their residents; Ministry of Health employees live in buildings with blue roofs and Ministry of Agriculture employees live in those with green roofs.
 High-ranking government officials live in mansions, of which there are about 50.
 However, in 2019, quite a few of the ministerial mansions were reported to be unused and left in a neglected state in overgrown compounds.